tengfone/teleclone-unsloth/README.md

 - Probably can edit the dataset more precise, the context for "multiple text bubbles" are a simple `\n` currently
 - 90% of my time was used to set up unsloth on my Windows11 PC.
 Turns out it uses triton which is windows INCOMPATIBLE.
 Ended up using WSL (Ubuntu) to run.
 - You can use [text-generation-webui](https://github.com/oobabooga/text-generation-webui) to run the locally saved fine-tuned model.
 However running on the notebook using unsloth `FastLanguageModel.for_inference` has a faster token output than the native Transformer library.
+- Ran 10,000 steps instead of 1 epoch training as it took 4 hours.
+Seems like the loss value converges at around 1.04